 Rigorous and extensive FDA regulation of biological products continues after approval, particularly with respect to cGMP requirements, as well as requirements relating to record-keeping, reporting of adverse experiences, periodic reporting, product sampling and distribution, and advertising and promotion of the product.
 We currently rely, and may continue to rely, on third parties for the production of clinical and commercial quantities of any products that we may commercialize.
-Manufacturers of our products are required to comply with applicable requirements in the cGMP regulations, including quality control and quality assurance and maintenance of records and documentation.
-Other post-approval requirements applicable to biological products, include reporting of cGMP deviations that may affect the identity, potency, purity and overall safety of a distributed product, record-keeping requirements, reporting of adverse effects, reporting updated safety and efficacy information, and complying with electronic record and signature requirements.
+Manufacturers of our products are required to comply with applicable requirements applicable to biological products, including quality control and quality assurance and maintenance of records and documentation.
+Other post-approval requirements applicable to biological products, include reporting of cGMP deviations that may affect the identity, potency, purity and overall safety of a distributed product, record-keeping requirements.
 As part of the manufacturing process, the manufacturer is required to perform certain tests on each lot of the product before it is released for distribution.
 After a BLA is approved for a biological product, the product also may be subject to official lot release.
 If the product is subject to official release by the FDA, the manufacturer submits samples of each lot of product to the FDA together with a release protocol showing a summary of the history of manufacture of the lot and the results of all of the manufacturer's tests performed on the lot.
 The FDA also may perform certain confirmatory tests on lots of some products before releasing the lots for distribution by the manufacturer.
 In addition, the FDA conducts laboratory research related to the regulatory standards on the safety, purity, potency, and effectiveness of biological products.